ClusterHQ/flocker/docs/docker-integration/index.rst

 Docker, Swarm, Compose
 ======================

-Flocker works with Docker, Swarm and/or Compose via the Flocker Plugin for Docker.
+Flocker integrates with Docker Swarm via the Flocker plugin for Docker.
 Follow an installation guide to get started:

 Flocker Installation Options